kamixlaurel/cheesydrop/proposal.md

   2. The school service route optimization reduces turnaround time.
   3. The systematize approach provides accurate drop-off time of the students.
   4. The tracking feature ensures the safety and timely transit of the students when they arrive to school and back home.

-*Note that benefits doesn't always have to be just for the target users. (ex. if you're creating an API for your application, it could also benefit other developers as well even if they're not your target) - Sir*

-*Note for Jobea and Averos: Di ko muna dinilete yung note ni sir about sa API.
-If meron/wala, pa delete nalang po nitong note ko and nung note ni sir. - Kami*

 ## Group Members
 - Laurel, Kamille Rose C. (Project Manager)